NATO’s relations with the Republic of Moldova

 NATO has no direct role in the conflict resolution process in the region of Transnistria.
-However, NATO closely follows developments in the region.
-The current NATO Secretary General, Anders Fogh Rasmussen, has also previously stated that the Alliance fully expects Russia to abide by its international obligations, including respecting the territorial integrity and political freedom of neighbouring countries.
+However, NATO closely follows developments in the region and the Alliance fully expects Russia to abide by its international obligations, including respecting the territorial integrity and political freedom of neighbouring countries.

 Defence and security sector reform

-Defence and security sector reforms are core areas of cooperation.
-NATO and individual Allies have considerable expertise, which Moldova can draw upon in this area.
-NATO supports the wider democratic, institutional and judicial reform process underway in Moldova.
+Defence and security sector reforms are core areas of cooperation in which NATO and individual Allies have considerable expertise that Moldova can draw upon.
+The Allies also support the wider democratic, institutional and judicial reform process underway in the country.

 Civil emergency planning

-For Moldova, civil emergency planning is a priority area for cooperation with the Allies.
+For Moldova, civil emergency planning is a priority area for cooperation.
 Through participation in activities organised by NATO’s Euro-Atlantic Disaster Response Coordination Centre (EADRCC), Moldova is developing its national civil emergency and disaster-management capabilities.
-In consultation with the Allies, the country is also working on enhancing the legal framework for coping with such emergencies, and working to establish a civil crisis information system to coordinate activities in the event of an emergency.
-In late August 2011, Moldova hosted the EADRCC exercise Codrii 2011.
+In consultation with the Allies, the country is also working on enhancing the legal framework for coping with such emergencies and to establish a civil crisis information system to coordinate activities in the event of an emergency.

-Moldova and NATO aim to improve public awareness of and access to information on NATO and the benefits of NATO-Moldova cooperation.
-With the support of NATO’s Public Diplomacy Division, an Information and Documentation Centre on NATO was inaugurated at the Chisinau State University in October 2007.
+Moldova and NATO aim to improve public awareness of and access to information on NATO and the benefits of cooperation with the Alliance.
+NATO’s Public Diplomacy Division supports the activities of an Information and Documentation Centre on NATO.
 NATO also supports Moldova in improving the training of public information specialists within the country’s armed forces.

 In every partner country an embassy of one of the NATO member states serves as a contact point and operates as a channel for disseminating information about the role and policies of the Alliance.
 The current NATO Contact Point Embassy in Moldova is the embassy of Poland.